The Wolves of Willoughby Chase: Plot

 The story is set at Willoughby Chase, the grand home of Sir Willoughby and Lady Green and their daughter Bonnie.

 Due to Lady Green's ill health, Bonnie's parents are taking a holiday in warmer climates touring the Mediterranean by ship, leaving her in the care of a newly arrived distant fourth cousin, Letitia Slighcarp.
 Also, due to arrive is Bonnie's orphan cousin Sylvia, who lived in London with Sir Willoughby's impoverished but genteel older sister Jane, coming to keep her cousin company in her parents' absence.
-Sylvia is nervous about the long train ride into the snowy countryside, especially when wolves menace the stopped train, but once she arrives, the cousins become instant friends.
+Sylvia is nervous about the long train ride into the snowy countryside, especially when wolves menace the stopped train; one wolf even breaks through a loose window in Sylvia's carriage, but is fortunately killed by a large and somewhat-strangely-behaving man who is sharing Sylvia's carriage.
+Once Sylvia arrives at Bonnie's house, the cousins become instant friends.
 The robust and adventurous Bonnie is eager to show Sylvia the delights of country life, and they embark on an ice-skating expedition almost immediately.
-Although the adventure ends on a scary note—the girls are chased by the ever-present wolves—all is well thanks to Simon, a resourceful boy who lives on his own in a cave, raising geese and bees.
+Although the adventure ends on a scary note — the girls are chased by the ever-present wolves — all is well thanks to Simon, a resourceful boy who lives on his own in a cave, raising geese and bees.

 The girls soon learn that the blissful existence they anticipate together is not to last.
-With the help of Mr. Grimshaw, a mysterious man from the train, Miss Slighcarp takes over the household, dismissing all but the most untrustworthy household servants, threatening to arrest those who defy her, wearing Lady Green's gowns and tampering with Sir Willoughby's legal papers.
+With the help of Mr. Grimshaw, the mysterious man from the train, Miss Slighcarp takes over the household, dismissing all but the most untrustworthy household servants, threatening to arrest those who defy her, wearing Lady Green's gowns and tampering with Sir Willoughby's legal papers.
 This is the cause for Bonnie to continuously lose her temper.
 Bonnie and Sylvia also overhear ominous hints about their parents' ship, which has sunk, perhaps intentionally.
-Bonnie and Sylvia are not without allies: James, the clever footman, who spies on Miss Slighcarp for the girls; Pattern, Bonnie's loving and beloved maid; and the woodcrafty Simon.
+Bonnie and Sylvia are not without allies: James, the clever footman, who spies on Miss Slighcarp for the girls; Miss Pattern, Bonnie's loving and beloved maid; and the woodcrafty Simon.
 With their friends, the girls plan to alert the kindly and sensible local doctor to the crimes of Miss Slighcarp and Mr. Grimshaw, but Miss Slighcarp foils the scheme and sends them to a nearby industrial town, to a dismal and horrid orphanage run by the even more horrid Mrs. Brisket and her pretentious, spoiled, unscrupulous and abusive daughter, Diana.